rafaelfcardoso/kairo-ios/scratchpad.md

     - [ ] Instrument MCP client and chat for analytics (latency, errors, retries).
     - [ ] Warm up MCP client on launch for premium users.
     - [ ] Benchmark MCP response times (XCTest or Playground).
+- [ ] 1.
+Audit all networking code (especially in `FocusSessionViewModel`) for cases where 401 errors are mapped to `.invalidResponse` or not mapped at all.
+- [ ] 2.
+Refactor these cases so that 401 always throws `APIError.unauthorized` (or `.authenticationFailed`).
+- [ ] 3.
+Ensure all ViewModels that make API calls (especially `FocusSessionViewModel`) set `authViewModel?.requiresLogin = true` on `.unauthorized` and `.authenticationFailed` errors, just like in `TaskViewModel`.
+- [ ] 4.
+Test by simulating a 401 error and confirm the login modal appears.
+- [ ] 5.
+Update `scratchpad.md` with the error-handling pattern for future reference.
+- [ ] Test new detailed error logging in TaskViewModel for all task-related API calls (overdue, all tasks, etc.)
+- [ ] Confirm that all authentication failures trigger the login modal and are clearly logged.
+- [ ] Review logs for non-authentication errors and document any recurring issues or patterns.
+- [ ] Remove all API debugging logs from ViewModels and related files (keep only essential error/user-facing logs).
+- [ ] Remove FocusSessionViewModel debug logs.
+- [ ] Refactor Focus Session modal logic in TaskFormView: use a @State var to control modal visibility and present FocusSessionView using .sheet or .fullScreenCover.
+Remove UIKit rootVC.present logic for SwiftUI-native modal presentation.
+- [ ] Fix: Focus session modal does not show when tapping "Iniciar Sessão de foco" (ensure state and sheet logic is correct and integrated with FocusSessionViewModel).

 ## Project Status Board (Chat Overlay Refactor)
 - [x] Refactor chat overlay to be global (app-level only), removing from MainView and other views.